0xsequence/sequence-unreal/README.md

 Returns an estimate of the current price per gas in wei.
 For example, the Besu client examines the last 100 blocks and returns the median gas unit price by default. https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_gasprice
-@return QUANTITY - integer of the current gas price in wei.
+@return FUnsizedData, QUANTITY - integer of the current gas price in wei.
 */
 void GetGasPrice(TSuccessCallback<FUnsizedData> OnSuccess, FFailureCallback OnFailure);